 As mentioned for integers, computer number arithmetic is not closed, unlike real arithmetic.
 For example, if we multiply two computer floating points, we can overflow and not get back another computer floating point.
-One term that is used, which might pop up in an error message (though probably not in R) is that an "exception" is "thrown".

 Another mathematical concept we should consider here is that computer arithmetic does not obey the associative and distributive laws, i.e., (a + b) + c may not equal a + (b + c) on a computer and a(b + c) may not be the same as ab + ac.
 Here's an example with multiplication: